YordanGeorgiev/qto/doc/md/features.md

 ### 2.6.
-The view page
+The view-doc page
 The view page presents the data of a database table, having nested-set hierarchichal model partially or fully by the means of different controls

 #### 2.6.1.
-The view-doc page
+Error handling for the view-doc page
-The view page presents the data of a database table partially or fully by using a document like structure.
-The
+Should there be an error a dynamic snackbar is presented with the error message.
+The snackbar hides itself by default after 3.9 seconds ( set by default , but it could be pinned to the page by the user to view it properly / send it furter).
+Whenever an error occurs the show right menu button does not occur and no document is presented

+    <<web-host>>:<<web-port>>/<<database>>/view/<<table-name>>?as=doc

+#### 2.6.2.
+Normal page load
+When the page is loaded all the content of the document is presented / according to the urls params / which are applying the same filtering as in the list page , but on the hierarchichal data-set …
+The rigt menu, containing the table of contents of the document can be opened and closed and scrolled separately

+    <<web-host>>:<<web-port>>/<<database>>/view/<<table-name>>?as=doc

 ### 2.7.
 The export url
 The export url follows the same syntax naming conventions as the list page , but instead of presenting a list with the data it exports it in the specified with "as" url parameter format.